-The Authority has £101m of exposure to LOBO loans (Lender's Option Borrower's Option) of which £96m of these can be called within 2022/23.
+The Authority has £108m of exposure to LOBO loans (Lender's Option Borrower's Option).
 A LOBO is called when the lender exercises its rights to amend the interest rate on the loan at which point the borrower can accept the revised terms or reject them and repay the loan at no additional cost.
 LOBO loans present a potential refinancing risk to the Authority since the decision to call a LOBO is entirely at the lender's discretion.
 This refinancing risk is mitigated by the low interest rate climate, which has now been in existence for a number of years.